 When you find a lump or irregularity in your breast, you’re just five days away from an answer at Lexington Medical Center.

-If you detect a suspicious lump through self-examination, or experience any breast cancer symptoms, you should call your physician immediately.
-In particular, post-menopausal women should come in as soon as possible as they are high-risk candidates for breast cancer.
-Our Women's Imaging staff will work with your personal physician to schedule breast examinations within 24 hours of a self-detection.
+If you detect a suspicious lump, or experience any irregularity or breast cancer symptoms, call your physician immediately — especially if you’re post-menopausal.
+Our Women’s Imaging Center staff work with your physician to schedule a breast examination within 24 hours of detection.

-After an examination by your physician, you should follow their instructions for additional diagnostic procedures.
-Some physicians may recommend a mammogram, lump analysis or ultrasound; others may wish to perform a stereotactic biopsy, a non-surgical method of diagnosis.
+After an examination, your physician may suggest an additional diagnostic procedure such as a mammogram, lump analysis or ultrasound.
+He or she may also suggest a stereotactic biopsy, a non-surgical method of diagnosis.

-If the diagnostic plan called for a mammogram, the results will be provided back to you and your physician by the next day.
-If further diagnostics are indicated, you will be scheduled for additional tests such as a biopsy of the suspicious lump.
-The biopsy may be performed by ultrasound, stereotactic procedure or surgery.
+If your physician orders included a mammogram, the results will be available to you and your physician the next day.
+You may be scheduled for a biopsy, which is performed by ultrasound, or via nonsurgical and surgical methods.

-Once the biopsy has been completed, the sample is then rushed to the pathology lab within the hospital where our physician will determine the nature of the breast lump within 24 hours.
+Once the biopsy is complete, the sample is expedited to pathology where pathologists will determine the nature of the breast lump within 24 hours.

-Within 24 hours of the biopsy diagnosis the Pathology Department at Lexington Medical Center will send a report with the test results as to whether the sample is benign or malignant to your physician and Women's Imaging Center.
-If necessary, treatment options will be discussed with you by your physician or the breast cancer nurse navigator.
+Within 24 hours of the biopsy, pathology provides results to your physician and to the Women’s Imaging Center.
+If necessary, treatment options will be discussed with you by your physician or a nurse navigator.